-- Spreading factor = Code bits/data bit, 10-100 commercial (Min 10 by FCC), 10,000 for military - □ Signal bandwidth >10 × data bandwidth - Code sequence synchronization - □ Correlation between codes \Rightarrow Interference \Rightarrow Orthogonal
+- □ Spreading factor = Code bits/data bit, 10-100 commercial (Min 10 by FCC), 10,000 for military - □ Signal bandwidth >10 × data bandwidth - Code sequence synchronization - \square Correlation between codes \Rightarrow Interference \Rightarrow Orthogonal

-Student Questions • Would you clarify the meanings of "bandwidth" here?
-Band = Frequency Band Bandwidth=Width of the Frequency Band (See next slide) • What's an example of orthogonal code?
-See example on slide 7-12 □ For best orthogonality, can we just use 1's comp. negated 0's code bit sequence for 1's code bit sequence?
+Would you clarify the meaning of "bandwidth" here?

+Band = Frequency Band Bandwidth=Width of the Frequency Band (See next slide)

+What's an example of an orthogonal code?
+See the example on slide 7.12

+- ☐ For best orthogonality, can we just use 1's comp negated 0's code bit sequence for 1's code bit sequence?
 Orthogonality requires using only some of the bit combinations.
-1-Bit transmission requires at leat two code bits for orthogonality. □ Once set, will the code of a transmitter be changed?
+1-Bit transmission requires at least two code bits for orthogonality. - ☐ Once set, will the code of a transmitter be changed?

 Yes.
-It is changed frequently in "code division multiple \square When the hits cent by multiple conders are mixed how does the CDMA receiver recover the original bits sent?
-See example in the next few slides. □ What is meant by "Interference -> Orthogonal"?
-Interference leads to a need for orthogonal coding. □ Why did the FCC decide on 10 bits to be the minimum?
-So that some small number of users can share the space.
+It is changed frequently in "code division multiple access (CDMA)."

+- ☐ When the bits sent by multiple senders are mixed, how does the CDMA receiver recover the original bits sent?
+See the example in the next few slides. - ☐ What is meant by "Interference -> Orthogonal"?

+Interference leads to a need for orthogonal coding.